 Trauma Informed Care

 My work is grounded in trauma-informed care, meaning I assume that many patterns—emotional reactivity, avoidance, substance use, perfectionism, relationship conflict, or burnout—make more sense when understood through the lens of lived experience rather than pathology.
 I prioritize physical and psychological safety, clarity of structure, and collaborative goal-setting from the outset.
 Treatment begins with a thorough biopsychosocial assessment and moves into a written case plan and measurable treatment objectives so clients understand what we are working on and why.
-I integrate evidence-informed approaches (including eye-movement integration strategies, structured trauma processing, behavioral tracking, and skills-based interventions) while maintaining respect for autonomy and pacing.
-The focus is not simply insight—it is stabilization, integration, and functional change.
+I integrate evidence-informed approaches including structured trauma processing and skills-based interventions while maintaining respect for autonomy and pacing.
+The focus is to identify and process the underlying caused not simply gaining insight—it is stabilization, integration, functional change and identify development.
 Trauma-informed care in my practice means we move deliberately, we measure progress, and we address the root drivers of symptoms so that performance, identity, and relationships become sustainable rather than reactive.

 Dialectical Behavior (DBT)